Beyond Neural Incompatibility: Cross-Scale Knowledge Transfer in Language Models through Latent Semantic Alignment: Related Work

 \subsection{Semantic Analysis and Latent Space Alignment}

-Semantic analysis and latent space alignment shape and match internal representations so that model adaptation preserves meaning rather than only optimizing an output loss.
-Within this view, a single research line proposes two connected methods that form a coherent pipeline.
-Vocabulary Defined Semantics (VDS) uses the model vocabulary to anchor directions in the hidden space and then clusters examples around these anchors, which stabilizes in context learning by better matching data to the model’s internal semantic frame~\citep{gu2024vds}.
-Building on that foundation, Semantic Aware Layer Freezing (SALF) treats the structure exposed by VDS as semantic anchors at the layer level and freezes those parts while tuning the remainder, which preserves core semantics and works with parameter efficient finetuning and quantization~\citep{gu2025salf}.
-A complementary research thread adjusts hidden states at test time with small edits, showing that behavior can be steered through representation space without heavy retraining~\citep{kong2024repedit}.
+Semantic analysis and latent-space alignment shape and match internal representations so that model adaptation preserves meaning rather than only optimizing an output loss.
+Within this view, two connected methods motivate our use of semantic bases.
+Vocabulary Defined Semantics (VDS) uses the model vocabulary to anchor directions in the hidden space and then clusters examples around these anchors, which stabilizes in-context learning by better matching data to the model's internal semantic frame~\citep{gu2024vocabulary}.
+Building on that foundation, Semantic Aware Layer Freezing (SALF) treats the structure exposed by VDS as semantic anchors at the layer level and freezes those parts while tuning the remainder, which preserves core semantics and works with parameter-efficient finetuning and quantization~\citep{gu2025semantic}.
+A complementary research thread adjusts hidden states at test time with small edits, showing that behavior can be steered through representation space without heavy retraining~\citep{kong2024aligning}.